cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

   </dependencies>
 ```

 Running the build tool of your choice should produce a WAR file ready to deploy.
 When the time comes (see later), you can deploy it in a CICS bundle, or directly as an `<application>` element in the Liberty server.xml.
-For further details on configuring a Liberty JVM server and deploying the sample to CICS can be found in the Git repository [README](https://github.com/cicsdev/cics-java-liberty-springboot-transactions/blob/master/README.md)
+Further details on configuring a Liberty JVM server and deploying the sample to CICS can be found in the Git repository [README](https://github.com/cicsdev/cics-java-liberty-springboot-transactions/blob/master/README.md)

 ## Step 3: Create a TSMODEL